For some of us, our house doesn’t feel like a home without our houseplants.

-If you want to know how to move plants in the garden, you can do it by taking a cutting of the plant.
+If you want to know how to move plants from the garden, you can do so by taking a cutting of the plant.

 - Make a clean cut on the bush or flower that gives you a cutting between three and six inches long.

 - You’ll then need to know how to travel with plant cuttings.
 All you need are wet paper towels to wrap around the cut, a rubber band to secure it, and a plastic stem holder.

 - You can then place it in a box with your other houseplants.
 You can also plant it in a plastic pot with moist potting soil.